Perth – Melbourne – Perth Tour

 Day 10: Auski Roadhouse – Port Hedland – 80 Mile Beach

-B – Today, you can see the typical, mighty road trains, the Chichester Ranges, the endlessly long iron ore trains that enter the port of Port Hedland.
-The journey goes on through the Great Sandy Desert to 80 Mile Beach – overnight on a deserted beach.
+B – Today, you can see the typical, mighty road trains, the Chichester Ranges, and the endlessly long iron ore trains that enter the port of Port Hedland.
+The journey goes through the Great Sandy Desert to 80 Mile Beach – overnight on a deserted beach.
 There’s a traditional Aussie BBQ tonight.

 Day 11: 80 Mile Beach – Broome